mermaid-js/mermaid/docs/theming.md

-# Theming
+# Version 8.7.0: Theming

 **Edit this Page** [![N|Solid](./img/GitHub-Mark-32px.png)](https://github.com/mermaid-js/mermaid/blob/develop/docs/theming.md)

-With Version 8.7.0 Mermaid comes out with a system for dynamic and integrated setting of the diagram's theme.
-The objective of this is to increase the customizability of mermaid, by allowing for the customization of themes through the `%%init%%` directive and `initialize`.
-With it a site integrator can override a vast majority of attributes used when rendering a diagram.
+With Version 8.7.0 Mermaid comes out with a system for dynamic and integrated configuration of the diagram themes.
+The objective of this is to increase the customizability of mermaid and the ease of Styling, with the customization of themes through the `%%init%%` directive and `initialize` calls.

-Themes, for all intents and purposes also follow the Levels of Configuration and employ `directives` to modify configurations, as they were introduced in Version [8.6.0](./8.6.0_docs.md).
+Themes follow the Levels of Configuration and employ `directives` to modify configurations, as they were introduced in Version [8.6.0](./8.6.0_docs.md).

+**These Theming Configurations, similar to directives, will also be made applicable in the Live-Editor, to maximize customizability.

 ## Site-wide Themes
 Site-wide themes are still declared via `initialize` by site owners.

-Example of `Initalize` call:
+Example of `Initalize` call setting `theme` to `base`:
 ```
     mermaidAPI.initialize({
         'securityLevel': 'loose', 'theme': 'base'
     });
 ```
-**Notes**: Only site owners can use the `mermaidAPI.initialize` call to set values.
-Site-Users will have to use `%%init%%` to modify configurations, everytime they create a diagram.
+**Notes**: Only site owners can use the `mermaidAPI.initialize` call, to set values.
+Site-Users will have to use `%%init%%` to modify or create the theme for their diagrams.

 ## Themes at the Local or Current Level
 When Generating a diagram using on a webpage that supports mermaid.
 It is also possible to override site-wide theme settings locally, for a specific diagram, using directives, as long as it is not prohibited by the `secure` array.